BryanRoubos/gradegit/README.md

 # GradeGit

-**GitHub repository analytics dashboard — paste a repo URL, get a full breakdown of every contributor's work by type (code, tests, config, UI, docs), color-coded contribution matrices, file ownership percentages, and commit timeline.
-Built for teachers who need more than commit counts.**
+**GitHub repository analytics dashboard — paste a repo URL, get a full breakdown of every contributor's work by type (code, tests, config, UI, docs), color-coded contribution matrices, heuristic flagging, file ownership percentages, and commit timeline.**

+Paste in a repo URL.
+See exactly who wrote what, where the work is concentrated, and who might need support.

 ## Demo
 <img width="1920" height="4120" alt="screencapture-gradegit-production-up-railway-app-dashboard-2026-03-25-17_40_59" src="https://github.com/user-attachments/assets/9680ce8f-35ba-4933-b76a-e1665c659f65" />

 ## Why I built this

 When working in teams, it's hard to get an honest picture of contribution patterns.
 Tools like GitHub's built-in insights only show commit counts.
-I wanted something closer to what engineering leads actually care about: who writes tests, who owns which files, who is carrying the team.
+I wanted something closer to what teachers actually care about: who writes tests, who owns which files, who is carrying the team.

 GradeGit is that tool.
 It was also a project I used to go deep on data aggregation, heuristic scoring, and building a useful UI around raw API data.